 - Goodnight Dance

-Some studios will do all these things at each party while others will have special party nights for different things, such as monthly acknowledgment of accomplishments.
+Some studios will do all these things at each party while others will have special party nights for different things, such as monthly acknowledgment of student or instructor accomplishments.
 But, in general, these are the kind of things that are happening during your practice party at a studio.